 To help inform your decision, use a carbon calculator like TerraPass to estimate the approximate carbon footprint of driving to your destination, and compare this with carbon numbers associated with flying and shipping your belongings separately.
 Also, the BeFrugal Fly or Drive Calculator lets you enter the details of your trip and gives you estimates of your financial and CO2 impact for driving versus flying to your destination.

-If you choose to ship your stuff, check local rail transport options, as these will likely be less carbon intensive than shipping items by truck.
+If you choose to ship your stuff, rail will likely be less carbon intensive than shipping by truck, but you will likely be limited by restrictions about what you can ship.
 If you’re driving yourself, compare the miles per gallon of a moving van compared to driving your car or truck and hauling a trailer.
 If your car gets decent fuel economy, a trailer is probably your best bet.

 Choose Reusable Moving Options

 Zero-waste moving solutions like Rent a Green Box and BungoBox provide reusable boxes and totes that make it easy to move all your stuff without the waste.
 Skip the bubble wrap and packing peanuts for your breakables.
 Instead, use reusable items that you’re already taking with you, such as towels, blankets, bed sheets, and sweatshirts.

 If you don’t have enough reusable packing materials, old newspapers and packing paper are still better choices and you can reuse or recycle them later.
 And don’t forget to ask your friends and coworkers if they have packing materials you can use before you resort to purchasing them.
 In addition, you can often find packing materials offered for free on Freecycle.

 Plan Ahead to Reduce Food Waste